 The link between forecast accuracy and corporate goals is less clear.
 But that doesn’t make forecasting any less important.
 Efficiently and effectively managing your supply chain starts with a good forecast, because you need to know what customers will order so you can ensure you have adequate raw materials, manufacturing capacity, and distribution resources.

-If there’s any doubt about the importance of forecasting, recent headlines should erase them.
-The Wall Street Journal titled their article on the recent challenges facing the retail industry, “Retail CFOs Face Forecasting Challenges as Inventory Hurdles Persist.”
-Many retailers underestimated the speed with which consumer demand patterns would shift from above-average demand for pandemic staples such as casual clothing and home goods back to pre-pandemic demand patterns.
-As a result, these companies have a glut of inventory for certain products and have to sell them at discounts to free up warehouse space and working capital.
+If there are any doubts about the importance of forecasting, a look at the financial headlines should erase them.
+Even with the pandemic behind us, companies continue to struggle with forecasting volatile demand, and it has a direct impact on their bottom lines.
+A Wall Street Journal article titled “Retail CFOs Face Forecasting Challenges as Inventory Hurdles Persist” illustrates this.
+Underestimate demand and you may suffer from lost revenue.
+Overestimate demand and you will face a glut of inventory and may have to sell excess stock at discounts to avoid waste and free up warehouse space and working capital.
 The article quotes Macy’s CFO, Adrian Mitchell as saying, “We know that our ability to maintain margin depends on our understanding of customer demand within and across categories.”

 How Exactly Does Forecasting Help Companies Achieve Company Goals?